 Needs a windscreen too – OE accessory fly screen looks way too small

 If you’ve managed to read this far, hang around and check out the Husqvarna Baja retro desert racer.
-The concept bike from the beginning of the year is here and the top pic below.
-Then in November 2012 at the Milan Show Cycle World among others reported on a street-ready Baja with all the necessary paraphernalia and twin pipes.
-There are several more studio pix of the street scrambler on the BMW press site where you can be assured that “the multi-section architecture of the body displays a very clear, purist style.”
+The concept bike from early 2012 is here and the top pic below.
+Then in November 2012 at the Milan Show Cycle World, among others, reported on a street-ready Baja with all the necessary paraphernalia and twin pipes.
+There are several more studio pix of the street scrambler on the BMW press site where you can be assured that ‘the multi-section architecture of the body displays a very clear, purist style’.
 Now you know.

-Looks good and low with that fat 19 on the pointy end (I told you 19s are the future!) and retro Husky styling, but with the BMW engine and chassis from the TRs.
-Seems likely that the Baja will reach the US where Husky is better known.
-The UK might know in mid-2013 I’ve been told and I don’t suppose it will be as cheap as the TRs.
-But good on Husky for joining the retro bandwagon with a cool looking machine.
+Looks good and low with a fat 19 on the pointy end (I told you 19s are the future!) and retro Husky styling, but with the BMW engine and chassis from the TRs.
+Had Husky not folded it seems likely the Baja will have reached the US where Husky is better known.
+But, like the Yamaha Ryoku, it looks like just another interesting concept bike that will never make it to the showrooms.
+Good on Husky for joining the retro bandwagon with an original and cool looking machine.